STERN: Simultaneous Trajectory Estimation and Relative Navigation for Autonomous Underwater Proximity Operations

 Further challenges and errors are introduced due to unmodeled USBL uncertainties.
 Harsh outliers are still being observed and introduced to the factor graph (see Test 6 in Figure \ref{fig:error_plots} around the 50 second mark), sneaking past the RANSAC detection scheme (Figure \ref{fig:ransac_example}) which is only working on the 2D plane; instead, the procedure must actually occur in 3D space, i.e., the distance parameter $d$ has to describe the radius of a 3D cylinder instead of a 2D strip.
 Real USBL measurements also presented a more challenging noise behavior that our naive noise model (Section \ref{sec:range_bearing_factor}) does not take into account---a proper noise model is paramount for adequate sensor fusion.

-In spite of all these limitations, however, our method shows a better and more consistent estimate of the target's position, velocity, and heading---although the real-time estimates can waver during initialization---as understood from Figure \ref{fig:error_bars}.
-It is important to note that even though the dead-reckoned values have a slightly lower mean error, inconsistencies introduced by outliers and noisy measurements (error peaks in Figure \ref{fig:error_plots}) result in a big standard deviation for those values.
-The significant standard deviation on the real-time estimates of the target's heading help us understand the shortcomings of our initialization routine and how we can improve our real-time values (e.g., by changing our keyframing strategy or using smoothed real-time estimates instead).
+In spite of all these limitations, however, our STERN approach shows promise by providing consistent estimates of the target's position, velocity, and heading---although the real-time estimates can waver during initialization---as understood from Figure \ref{fig:error_bars}.
+It is important to note that the dead-reckoned estimates for heading and velocity prove to be more accurate in some cases (see in Table~\ref{tab:errors}), caused by the fact the the motion model assumptions are violated in our estimator; this presents itself as a potential improvement on the estimated motion model variables, by appending this information as additional prior factors.
+However, in general, the dead-reckoned values are less consistent as seen by the larger standard deviations in Figure~\ref{fig:error_bars}) introduced by outliers and noisy measurements (error peaks in Figure \ref{fig:error_plots}); The significant standard deviation on the real-time estimates of the target's heading help us understand the shortcomings of our initialization routine and how we can improve our real-time values.